075_DJ581.jpg

 Blog/Help

-Craniosacral Therapy and Reflexology, East and North London Specialising in tinnitus therapy, stress, trauma and anxiety.
-CST & Reflexology can help with many different conditions emotional and physical.
-Due to it’s gentle and non-invasive nature it is suitable for everyone from newborn babies to the elderly.
-Mothers and babies often come for problems associated with difficult or traumatic births.
+Craniosacral therapy and clinical reflexology, East London, specialising in tinnitus therapy, stress, trauma and anxiety.
+CST & Reflexology can help with many different conditions, emotional and physical.
+Due to its gentle and non-invasive nature, it is suitable for everyone from newborn babies to the elderly.

 Keep these points in mind if you get tinnitus

-some Points to keep in mind if you have tinnitus
+Some points to keep in mind if you have tinnitus and are looking to recover from this.

-• Tinnitus is a temporary physiological state, it’s very changeable and there is no written rule how it will arise in your system, it can disappear with the right action.
+• Tinnitus is a temporary physiological state; it’s very changeable, and there is no written rule for how it will arise in your system, it can disappear with the right action.

-• The good news is, yes, tinnitus can be helped whatever people say, but take a long term gradual view.
+• The good news is, yes, tinnitus can be helped, whatever people say, but take a long-term term gradual view.
 Don’t expect to change the way you are overnight.
 I see people get better all the time.
+It can take some effort.

-• You are responsible for your own nervous system and can change the way it reacts, with some help and guidance you can be on your road to getting rid.
+• You are responsible for your own nervous system and can change the way it reacts.
+With some help and guidance, you can be on your road to getting rid of tinnitus for good.

 • Constantly living in a heightened state of fight/flight can keep the tinnitus in your system

-• Have a ‘reactive’ nervous system can bring tinnitus on or increase its level of volume.
+• Having a ‘reactive’ nervous system can bring tinnitus on or increase its level of volume.

-• Avoid silence and anything that makes you focus on your hearing in a negative way.
-When it’s quiet your auditory system gets turned up as it goes listening for information, this will often increase the volume of the tinnitus.
+• Avoid silence and anything that makes you focus on your hearing negatively.
+When it’s quiet, your auditory system gets turned up as it goes listening for information, which will often increase the volume of the tinnitus.

 • Be wary of complaining about tinnitus with others.
 Grumbling and getting upset only strengthens the emotional grip tinnitus has over you and can heighten your sensitivity to it.